Theo J. Bressett

 But how do we avoid over-dependence on mathematical models that favor statistical probability while undervaluing human diversity?
 Can big data and machine learning algorithms respect individuality?
 For every area where technology facilitates human interactions, what extra degree of responsibility must be built into that machine?

-These moments of technological transition are ideal times to introduce inclusive design.
-We can engineer these new models to ensure that they don’t lead to exclusion.
 Without inclusion at the heart of the AI age, we risk amplifying a cycle of exclusion on a massive scale.
 It won’t be perpetuated just by human beings; it will be accelerated by self-directed machines that are simply reproducing the intentions, biases, and preferences of their human creators.

 When we design for inclusion, we are designing for our future selves and our ever-changing abilities.
 It’s designing how the next generation will treat and care for us.
 It’s making solutions to uphold the human connections that are most important in our lives.
 Our dignity, health, safety, and sense of being at home.